 San Ignacio is small enough that you can easily walk to most places of interest.
-If you’re driving, note that parking can be difficult in the city centre.
+If you’re driving, note that parking can be difficult in the city center.
 Also pay attention to the one-way traffic system; Hawkesworth Bridge is one-way leaving San Ignacio while New Bridge enters town north of the market.
 At the turn off into the town you will see a sign mark diversion, this is the way into San Ignacio town from Santa Elena, if you continue pass the diversion Cocopele Inn will be right ahead just a minute walk from Hawkesworth Bridge.
 Short taxi rides around town cost BZ$5.
 Getting to the twin town from the Belize International Airport can be accommodated by contacting the Inn to book your private shuttle to or from the area.